 - Cancer or tumors

-These are some of the more serious causes of diarrhea that might require medication, but diarrhea could also be caused by small household dangers that you might be overlooking, for example:
+These are some of the more severe causes of diarrhea that might require medication.
+Still, diarrhea could also be caused by small household dangers that you might be overlooking, for example:

 - Plants – many plants with bulbs are dangerous to cats